How to manage international contractors

 - Project management tools

-For the success of your projects, you must establish a healthy and productive process with your independent contractor.
+For the success of your projects, you must establish a healthy and productive process with your international contractor.
 By using a proper project management system, you can manage your contractor’s projects in a transparent and accountable manner.
 This benefits both parties and ensures that you have logged all the steps of your work, for any future references.

 3 Tips for Managing Contractors